newrelic/nri-flex/docs/wiki/basics/flex_config_sections.md

-# Sections of a Flex configuration file
+# Anatomy of a Flex configuration file

 This document describes the sections that compose a Flex configuration file.
 To get a quick, first picture of a Flex configuration file, you can start following our [basic, step-by-step tutorial](../../basic-tutorial.md).